agavitalis/paylite-payment-service/README.md

 mvn clean install -U
 ```

-After installing the dependencies and configuring `application.properties` file, start the applications using:
+After installing the dependencies, ensure you configure the `application.properties` file, start the applications using:

 ```bash
 mvn spring-boot:run